 When you’re going to be walking a lot (indoors or outside) good, comfortable shoes should be the building block of your wardrobe.
 A pair of low platform or wedge heel ankle booties can be as comfortable as sneakers and score you way more style points.
 I love a summary pair with cutouts that offer a little more visual interest — and increased air circulation for hot days.

 White denim looks crisp and put together, even when you’ve just unrolled it from your suitcase.
+(The pair I linked to above are my go-to brand.
+They’re wrinkle-proof, virtually indestructible and worth every penny.)
 It’s an easy update to your denim wardrobe and the crisp, clean look even appeals to those who don’t usually like jeans.

 A Lightweight Wrap or Cardigan